 Using the Gordon Growth Model valuation as a guide.
 And, after factoring in everything I have learned from the analysis, I determine the maximum price I will pay for a share of the company’s stock.

 Buy, Sell or Hold?
 That’s a summary of how I form my decision.

 How do you go about analyzing and selecting your investments?

-And, here are a few recent dividend deep dives to check out….
+And, here are all the most recent dividend deep dives to check out….

 - Compass Minerals

 - Duke Energy

 - Genuine Parts

 - Johnson & Johnson

 - Philip Morris